Cellarr: 2015–2020: OpenSide

-As Cellarr 2021 - 2023
+2021–2023: Cellarr

-In May 2021, the male members of the band came back together to form a new band under the name of Cellarr.
-They released their first single under their new name called "LUV.
-In September 2022, the band released their first EP since being called Cellarr, called "Better".
-In February 2023, they released their second EP called Golden Minds Resort.
-In September 2023, they released the single "Everybody Else".
-The single reached 6th on the Hot 20 Aotearoa Singles.
-The band has not released any music or toured since.
+In May 2021, the former members of OpenSide, not including Plows, reunited under the name Cellarr and released the single "LUV".
+In September 2022, they issued their first EP, Better (feat.
+Rhys Rich).
+In February 2023, they released their second EP, Golden Minds Resort.
+In September, they published the single "Everybody Else", which reached no. 6 on the Hot 20 Aotearoa Singles chart.